stevearrants/style/docs/activevoice.md

 > Passive: The JIRA notice should be saved in your email, as it will be
 > required for future inquiries.
 >
-> Active: Save the JIRA notice in your email for later use.
+> Active: Save the JIRA notice in your email folder for later use.

 When in doubt, cut directly to the verb and give the reader clear directions.